Alexia Zevnik

 Alexia Zevnik (born March 4, 1994) is a Canadian swimmer specializing in freestyle and backstroke.
-She placed second behind Sian Whittaker in the 200 m backstroke at the 2017 University Games in Taipei.
+She placed second behind Sian Whittaker in the 200 m backstroke at the 2017 Summer Universiade in Taipei.
 At the 2018 Commonwealth Games, she led her team of Kayla Sanchez, Penny Oleksiak, and Taylor Ruck to a second-place finish in the 4x100 metre freestyle relay.